JAntonioMarin/restApisFlaskPython/README.md

     - Section8/Procfile
     - Section8/runtime.txt
     - Section8/uwsgi.ini
-- [ ] Logs in Heroku and troubleshooting errors
+- [x] Logs in Heroku and troubleshooting errors
-- [ ] Testing the desployed API with Postman
+    - Section8/run.py
-- [ ] Adding PostgreSQL to our Heroku app
+- [x] Testing the desployed API with Postman
-- [ ] Working with Git and automatic deploys
+- [x] Adding PostgreSQL to our Heroku app
-- [ ] Conclusions of this section
+- [x] Working with Git and automatic deploys

 ### Section 9: Deploying Flask apps to our own server